mariaguasch/DeepLearning2023_P102_G1/README.md

 This repository was created for the Deep Learning course (June 2023) at Universitat Pompeu Fabra.
 Here you can find our final project on Age Estimation with CNNs.

-We have tested different models:
+We have worked with different models:

 - Our own (simple) model from scratch
 - Regression model with MSE Loss